 The VPH ToolKit aims to provide the technical and methodological framework to support and enable VPH research.
-The Toolkit will be a shared and mutually accessible source of research equipment, managerial and research infrastructures, facilities and services.
-Other VPH projects, including the Exemplar Projects (EPs) will both be able to add and draw capacity from it.
-In pooling these activities within the VPH research area, issues of interoperability, standards and - more broadly - integrative VPH research, will be addressed.
+The ToolKit portal is a shared and mutually accessible source of research equipment, managerial and research infrastructures, facilities and services.
+Other VPH projects, including the Exemplar Projects (EPs) are able to add and draw capacity from it.
+In pooling these activities within the VPH research area, issues of interoperability, standards and - more broadly - integrative VPH research are being addressed.

 The VPH NoE recognises a necessity for scientists able to deal with multidisciplinary topics.
 The VPH NoE will create a framework to support and facilitate this training.
-We will address training and career development for both early and in-career VPH researchers and training activities will pay special attention to the outcomes generated from other VPH-related projects and existing European Commission initiatives (e.g. Marie Curie).
+We are addressing training and career development for both early and in-career VPH researchers and training activities will pay special attention to the outcomes generated from other VPH-related projects and existing European Commission initiatives.

-Through dissemination, the "impact" of VPH NoE initiatives relating to VPH EPs, the VPH ToolKit, and interdisciplinary training will be maximised.
-In addition, an emphasis will be placed on the development of clear and consistent lines of communication and information dissemination within and beyond the VPH NoE itself - crucial to the ongoing success of the VPH initiative as a whole.
+Through dissemination, the impact of VPH NoE initiatives relating to VPH EPs, the VPH ToolKit, and interdisciplinary training will be maximised.
+In addition, emphasis is placed on the development of clear and consistent lines of communication and information dissemination within and beyond the VPH NoE itself - crucial to the ongoing success of the VPH initiative as a whole.